felixjones/gba-tutorial/_introduction/architecture.md

 ---
 layout: post
-title: "Hardware"
+title: "Architecture"
 ordering: 2
 ---

-As said in the previous page, the GBA has a completely different machine architecture to the DMG/CGB.
+The GBA has a completely different machine architecture to the DMG/CGB.

 # The architecture